azonenberg/serdes-website/serdes/_posts/2025-07-03-Switch-project-pt3.md

 Guessing these are chicken bits of some sort too, but who knows.

+EDIT: `vtss_phy_optimize_receiver_init` mentions some stuff about registers called `half_comp_en` and `half_adc`.
+There's also some stuff in `vtss_phy_power_opt` that someone might want to dig into eventually.
+Seems to be some sort of link training to save power by reducing TX amplitude or something? `vtss_phy_optimize_receiver_reconfig` talks about `vga_state` as well.

+Very rough conjecture and not tested in the slightest:
+* 0x12: read pointer
+* 0x11: read/write data register
+* 0x10: write pointer

+`vtss_phy_debug_tr_regdump_print` may also be worth looking at, it suggests that 0x10 might be a read pointer too?

+## MCB (Macro Configuration Bus)

+The VSC742x datasheet goes into a little more detail about this - basically it's a separate bus used for configuring the SERDES6G.

+There's no direct access to the MCB on the VSC8512 from the outside.
+Instead, you issue a command to the MCU to read all MCB registers from a SERDES macro into a working buffer ("PRAM", "cfg_buf", or "shadow registers"), use peek/poke commands to manipulate this buffer, then issue another command to write it back to one or more SERDES macros.

 ## Understanding the MCU interface

 So now we're back to trying to understanding the MCU interface a bit more to try and figure out how to do fun things with it (and to solve my original problem of configuring the equalizer).